 To Change, or Not to Change; That Is the Question

 Successful digital transformation can only be achieved through a well-established digital culture in every company department.
-The digital journey is ever-changing and it never ends, this is why establishing digital culture is crucial to sustaining innovation.
 Let us explain the proper steps to develop a digital culture in an organization.

 According to Daniel Rowles and Thomas Brown, there is no magic bullet for companies to ensure survival and/or scale up against technological change and market trends of today.
 Developing an effective digital culture is the only road forward if a company wants to compete with the changing times.